 Furthermore, a lot of trading today is done via algorithms which will often as well exit their positions causing strong spikes in price going into market closes.
 You can often observe this in the US equities markets as traders eliminate risk by not holding positions overnight to avoid the risk.
 Another example is in the London close as you will often see a strong push at the end to only see if fade just before or even perhaps just after the market London close.

 Such price action patterns are common and by waiting for the candle to close, you are trading off real price action triggers.
-If the candle is still forming, unless your system is specifically tailored to getting in mid-candle, it is often recommended to wait for the candle to close because up till that point, anything can happen and the formation of the candle and price action signal can change drastically.
+If the trading candle pattern is still forming, unless your system is specifically tailored to getting in mid-candle, it is often recommended to wait for the candle to close because up till that point, anything can happen and the formation of the candle and price action signal can change drastically.

 Lastly, if something is strong into the close, once the candle closes, it often displays the final intentions of the market in the current move.
 Closes towards the highs/lows of a candle often indicate there is little profit taking so if you are trading in the direction of such a move, this can be a good confirmation sign.
 However if you are in a long position and the candle closes with a strong rejection/wick on the topside, the closing of that candle could be indicating the markets intentions to reverse it as price failed for that candle to maintain a strong high and close.